giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

-Last thing we need to do before we publish this package, is add a property in the `package.json` that specifies where the root `.d.ts` file is, so that any package that `npm install`-s this package will know how to get at it's type definitions.
-So let's add the `"types"` field:
+Last thing we need to do before we publish this package, is add a property in the `package.json` that specifies where the root `.d.ts` file is, so that any package that `npm install`-s this package will know how to get at its type definitions.
+We define this using the `"types"` property:

 ```json
 {